rust-lang/rust-forge/src/governance/project-groups.md

 3. Create infrastructure for group.

    - GitHub repository under `rust-lang` for hosting work and discussions, such as for draft RFCs.
-   - A Discord channel or a Zulip stream for communication.
+   - A Zulip stream for communication.
    - Project group in [`rust-lang/team`], as well as a team on GitHub, for handling permissions.

 4. Create a post on the Inside Rust blog announcing creation of the group.
 Be sure to include the following information.